Bryan Emmerson, MDBoard Certified Orthopedic Surgeon

 Hip and Knee Replacement Specialist

 Dr. Emmerson was born and raised in the Central Valley of California.
 He received his undergraduate degree in Biomedical Engineering (BME) from The Johns Hopkins University in Baltimore, Maryland.
 This is the highest rated BME program in the country.
 During that time he studied biochemistry, biomaterials, and medical implant design.

 After earning his Bachelor of Science, Dr. Emmerson returned to California and attended medical school at UC San Diego.
-While in medical school he was awarded a research grant to continue his interest in orthopaedics.
-He then completed a 6-year residency in orthopaedic surgery at UC San Diego.
-Included in this was a dedicated year of clinical and basic science research in orthopaedics.
+While in medical school he was awarded a research grant to continue his interest in orthopedics.
+He then completed a 6-year residency in orthopedic surgery at UC San Diego.
+Included in this was a dedicated year of clinical and basic science research in orthopedics.